matpalm/vlm_distill/README.md

 done
 ```

-build manifests for various parts of experiments

-#egs for each of cat dog in splits.
+build manifests for various parts of experiments. #egs => # of imgs for each of cat and dog

 split      egs
 train_knn  100
 test_knn   100